 Hoping to make this the best year yet?
 Hosting an exchange student with Academic Year in America (AYA) is a great way to do just that.

 Every year, our many experiences teach us valuable lessons.
 If we’re lucky, some of those lessons improve our lives for years to come.
 When you host a foreign exchange student, the lessons you learn will be transformative – and could even help make the world a better place.

-Here are 5 life-changing lessons you’ll learn from hosting an exchange student in 2019:
+Here are 5 life-changing lessons you’ll learn from hosting an exchange student:

 1. Differences are wonderful.